Iriansr/WASPP/README.md

 ![VASP PBE vs MBJ potetntial](comparison81.png)

-More functionalities are present in the code, but the main ones are presented here.
-Take a look at WASPP05.py :).
+More functionalities are present in the code and many more are coming, stay tuned & take a look at WASPP05.py （＾³＾）～♪.

 Package Requeriments:
 * numpy